rjalexa/rjafecit/README.md

   DRM -- "Response" --> API1
   API1 -- "Response" --> NJS

-  %% Next.js <> Rewrite Engine
+  %% Next.js API Route <> FastAPI
-  NJS -- "Passes to Rewrite Engine" --> RE
+  NJS -- "Handles internally" --> API2
+  API2 -- "Fetches from" --> FAPI
-  RE -- "Response" --> NJS
+  FAPI -- "Response" --> API2

-  %% Rewrite <> FastAPI
-  RE -->|Proxies to FastAPI container| FAPI
-  FAPI -- "Response" --> RE
+  API2 -- "Response" --> NJS
 ```

 ### Backend API

 The application uses two different backend endpoints to provide data to the frontend:

--   **/api/v1/random**: This endpoint is proxied by the Next.js server to the FastAPI backend service running in a separate Docker container.
-The Next.js `rewrites` configuration handles this proxying, which avoids CORS issues and keeps the frontend code clean, as it can call a relative path.
-NOTE: we had to explicitely disablee the caching within next.js or the numbers from the frontend would not change.
+-   **/api/v1/random**: This endpoint is implemented as a Next.js API route that acts as a proxy to the FastAPI backend service running in a separate Docker container.
+The API route makes a server-side fetch request to the FastAPI backend, which avoids CORS issues and keeps the frontend code clean, as it can call a relative path.
+The implementation explicitly disables caching using `cache: 'no-store'` in the fetch request and sets no-cache headers in the response to ensure fresh random numbers are returned on each request.

 -   **/api/v1/smorfia**: This endpoint is a standard Next.js API route, served directly by the Next.js server.
 It queries the SQLite database using Drizzle ORM to fetch and return the Smorfia Napoletana data to the frontend.